-This is the second of six posts concerning my Never Afters novella series, to be published by Brain Jar Press in 2022.
+This is the last of six posts concerning my Never Afters novella series, published by Brain Jar Press in 2022.
 Each title re-visions a well-known fairy tale, originally written as the creative component of my PhD thesis.
 Dark, powerful, and brimming with magic, the Never Afters tales weave a world in which the fairy-tale girls grow up to find both love and heartbreak, family and friendship, loss and forgiveness.

 You can also subscribe to the Never Afters series and get each chapbook delivered monthly and at a discount.

 Or you can also purchase from the following outlets: